 Boulder – 40 minutes from Denver

 My home away from home (go Buffs), Boulder has been named everything from foodiest small town to fittest city in America.
 You can get some exercise hiking Chautauqua Park or the Flatirons, or spend the afternoon window shopping and watching the kooky street performers on Pearl Street’s pedestrian mall.
-For more Boulder reccs, click here to read the full post.
+Traffic on 36 can be hit or miss, but this day trip is worth it for the scenic drive alone.
+For more Boulder reccs, click here to read my full post.

 Horseshoe Reservoir (Fort Collins) – 1 Hour from Denver